pbinkley/microcopying_1940/index.markdown

 or another by the Continuation Committee, but I should like to take this occasion to emphasize the fact that the existing facilities need help or need something, because the process is too slow.
-We are doing what we can, it may be just a <span style="page" id="page58">[p.58]</span> trickle in comparison to the larger projects but it seems to me of the utmost importance to keep that going.
+We are doing what we can, it may be just a <span class="page" id="page58">[p.58]</span> trickle in comparison to the larger projects but it seems to me of the utmost importance to keep that going.
 I deplore any move that might cause a famine in order to enjoy a plenty later on, so far as facilities are concerned, and I would